http4k/http4k/src/docs/blog/retrospective_v3/index.md

 One other piece of interesting research which came out and somewhat vindicated the dependency-lite approach of [http4k] was [Cold Start War], which performed a lot of experiments and concluded that:

 > **"As expected, the dependencies slow the loading down.
-You should keep your Funxctions lean, otherwise, you will pay in seconds for every cold start." - Mikhail Shilkov**
+You should keep your Functions lean, otherwise, you will pay in seconds for every cold start." - Mikhail Shilkov**

 For production deployments, we continue to recommend the use of a tool such as Proguard or R8 to massively reduce the size of packaged Serverless Function JAR file.
 The [http4k] serverless modules also ship with zero or minimal dependencies to avoid any transitive bloat that might occur.